Pylons/pyramid/docs/narr/hybrid.rst

 requested by a user was ``http://example.com/one/two/a/b/c``, and the above route was matched (some other route might match before this one does), the traversal path used against the root would be ``a/b/c``.
-BFG will attempt to traverse a graph through the edges "a", "b", and "c".
+:mod:`repoze.bfg` will attempt to traverse a graph through the edges "a", "b", and "c".
 In our above example, that would imply that the *context* of the view would be the ``Traversable`` object we've named "c" in our bogus graph, using the ``.views.home`` view as the view callable.

 We can also define extra views that match a route: